-A key financial objective is to ensure that the Group's solvency is managed safely through the economic cycle to meet the requirements of regulators, contract holders, intermediaries and shareholders.
+A key financial objective is to ensure that the Group's solvency is managed safely through the economic cycle to meet the requirements of regulators, contract holders, intermediaries, and other stakeholders.
 The Group remains well capitalised.

-The Group's Solvency Capital Requirements under risk based solvency regulations have a coverage ratio of 166%, up slightly on the 30 June 2022 level of 165%.
-The Group's capital is typically held in a wide range of deposit institutions and in highly-rated money market liquidity funds.
+The Group's Solvency Capital Requirements under risk-based solvency regulations have a coverage ratio of 150%, down slightly on the 30 June 2023 level of 156%.
+The Group's capital is typically held in a wide range of deposit institutions and in highly rated money market liquidity funds.